gravitational/teleport/docs/4.3/installation.md

 ## Checksums

-Gravitational Teleport provides a checksum from the Downloads page.
+Gravitational Teleport provides a checksum from the [Downloads](https://gravitational.com/teleport/download/).
 This should be used to verify the integrity of our binary.

 ![Teleport Checksum](./img/teleport-sha.png)